esteil/atvfiles/trunk/README.txt

 EnableAC3Passthrough: Boolean, enable AC3 passthrough support in A52Codec (see 0.3.0
   release notes for details)
   Default: NO
-DisableFileDurations: Boolean, disable scanning files for their duration, as it can be slow.
+EnableFileDurations: Boolean, disable scanning files for their duration, as it can be slow.
-  Default: NO
+  Default: YES
 ShowFileExtensions: Boolean, show filename extensions
   Default: YES
 ShowFileSize: Boolean, show file size